unifyai/tensorly/doc/user_guide/backend.rst

 .. note::

    In short, you can write your code using TensorLy and you can transparently combine it and execute with any of the backends.
-   Currently we support NumPy PyTorch, MXNet, JAX, TensorFlow and CuPy as backends.
+   Currently we support NumPy PyTorch, MXNet, JAX, ivy, TensorFlow and CuPy as backends.

 Backend?